-A new five-part series report supported by several CMF members presents a data-informed vision of Michigan’s future based on current trends and trajectories across our state’s demographics, economy, workforce, infrastructure, environment and public services.
+A new five-part series report, supported by several CMF members and the Governor's Office of Foundation Liaison, presents a data-informed vision of Michigan’s future based on current trends and trajectories across our state’s demographics, economy, workforce, infrastructure, environment and public services.

 The research reveals that Michigan has been losing ground over the past five decades.
 It has fallen behind other states in population growth, jobs, earnings, health, educational achievement and the quality of public services at the state and local levels.
 This gap is projected to widen as Michigan’s population begins to decline in a generation, creating challenges in maintaining the state’s workforce, customer base, and government tax bases.